wimleers/fileconveyor/README.txt

 with each source.
 When an operating system's file system monitor is used, this database will be updated through its callbacks.
 When no such file system monitor is available, it will be updated through polling.
-Deleting this file would cause the daemon to have to sync all files again.
+Deleting this file would cause File Conveyor to have to sync all files again.

 Understanding synced_files.db